 Cautions Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances

 This test is FDA approved for use only in patients with metastatic breast cancer; it is not approved for patients with nonmetastatic breast cancer.
-Physicians are encouraged to limit their use of this test to monitoring patients with metastatic breast cancer until such time that the results from multisite studies reported in the peer-reviewed literature support its use in other malignances.

 This test does not predict whether patients with unfavorable results will have better clinical outcomes if they are switched to alternative treatment regimens.
 It does not provide information about the primary site of a tumor.